xlucn/cpass/Readme.md

 [`pass`](https://www.passwordstore.org/) is the standard unix password manager.
 This program `cpass` is a [urwid](http://urwid.org/) based terminal user interface (TUI) for that password manager with mouse support and vim-like keybindings.

+`cpass` tries to achieve a minimal, clean interface and utilizes vim-like keybinding.
+Also, thanks to the urwid module, mouse is supported very well.

 ## Features:

 - browse local password store